 Many young professionals have the opportunity to work remotely and this can help them with the work-life balance they deem important.
 If your company isn’t competitive in this area, don’t be surprised if a few younger workers jump on the next opportunity quickly.

 “Younger workers crave feedback because that’s what they are used to in the rest of their lives.
 When they make a post on Facebook, they receive instant feedback; they want that same type of response from their bosses,” (Source).
 In the workforce, once a year reviews are disappearing.
 Numerous companies have hopped on the trend of continuous feedback as has proved itself effective.

 Perceive Value through Engagement, and Learning

-Older generations unfortunately see young business professionals as entitled but this is not how younger workers tend to be perceived.
-They have expectations to quickly move up the ranks based off of knowledge not years in the field.
+Older generations, unfortunately, see young business professionals as entitled but this is not how younger workers tend to be perceived.
+They have expectations to quickly move up the ranks based on knowledge not years in the field.
 Older workers find this disrespectful.

 Young business professionals need to be passionate about the work they are doing.
 This keeps their attention and makes them more willing to work hard.
 They benefit from constant feedback and through engagement and learning.
 Additionally, don’t forget that they have different expectations than their superiors did.